semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 ![alt text](cube_swed_u_inverse.jpg "Rotate Upper Layer Inverse")

 Similarly as before, in these 4 stesp, we applied the commutator ` X Y X' Y' `.
 And because the only common elements between the operations were the swapped edges in the top layer, all other layers are left unchanged.
 We could go on and invent new algorithm, but will stop here for now.

+## Conjugates - a cubers second best friends

+Once we came up with some algorithms (RoCo, SwaCo), our next step would be to find ways to apply these algorithms with more flexibly.
+For example these algorithms only work if the cubelets are all in the upper layer and close to each other.
+This is where conjugates come to our help.

+In group theory the conjugate of an operation X, with another operation Y is defined as the sequence of operations ` X Y X' `.
+But from the cubers point of view, the important thing to know is that if X and Y are possible operations on a group, than the conjugate X Y X' also is.
+And this means we can combine operations/moves on the cube that we already know and make new moves.

+This is typically used as applying a setup move X, then doing the main algorithm Y, and finally undoing the setup move X'.
+This pattern offers us an easy way to reuse algorithms.

+For example if the corners that we want to flip are not on the same layer, we could move them onto the same layer using a setup move, then apply FliCo, and finally undo this setup move.
+Happy days!

+Let's look at two examples.

+Flipping diagonal corner cubies on the front face

+Swapping three corner cubies on the front face